-Sending you suggestions of potential matches, via Facebook friends and their friends, the Krush algorithm monitors people's interests and activities, then selects people that it thinks are compatible with you.
+Sending you suggestions of potential matches via Facebook friends and their friends, the Krush algorithm monitors people's interests and activities, then selects people that it thinks are compatible with you.
 From the profiles sent, you then choose to 'Like' or 'Skip' people.
 If you like them and they don't (or vice versa) nobody is informed of any embarrassing revelations.
 If you both like each other, you are both notified.

 The tagline is Talk To Strangers...okay, so basically you chat by text (Spy mode) or via webcam.
 You can chat to a random stranger or a random stranger that specifically has the same interests as you.
 I have nothing more to say.
-Other than with this app in particular children have to be truly safeguarded as this could easily be used in the most negative ways with horrendous consequences.
+Other than with this app in particular children have to be truly safeguarded as this could easily be used in the most negative of ways with horrendous consequences.

 A very interesting take on the dating app, as your profile is a video which means you get to hear the voice, pick up on tell-tell body language-signs and the general personality of a person.
-It also means that old photos of when you use to look good are not going to help you out here.
+It also means that old photos, of when you use to look good are not going to help you here.
 Other services include live video chat, virtual phone calls and instant messaging.
 Some people clearly need media training...

 Twine is the dating app that supposedly puts personality first.
 Twine doesn't show you pictures of potential matches, instead you are given a collage of images connected to a person that denotes their interests.
-Their age, location and sex is shown and so coupled with that info, if you like what their canvas says about them, you can show an interest by texting them whilst staying anonymous.
-You can then later request for them to 'reveal' themselves and if they oblige you can then see their name and photo.
+Their age, location and sex is also shown and so coupled with that info, if you like what their canvas says about them, you can show an interest by texting them whilst staying anonymous.
+You can later request for them to 'reveal' themselves and if they oblige, then you can then see their name and photo.

 CHECK HIM OUT

 Lets be straight, apps that focus on immediate hook-ups, could put you in immediate danger, you don't know who you are going to meet and you don't know the truth of their personality or mind state.
-Also, what these apps don't provide you with is is sexual history, you may not mind sleeping with someone who has had 200 partners...this year, but if you land yourself with an STD you will not be pleased.
-Since a lot of these apps rely on Facebook friends and friends of friends, the 6 degrees of separation scenario may come back to bite you, as you find out that you just slept with your bosses_________.
+Also, what these apps don't provide you with, is a sexual history, you may not mind sleeping with someone who has had 200 partners...this year, but if you land yourself with an STD you will not be pleased.
+Since a lot of these apps rely on Facebook friends and friends of friends, the 6 degrees of separation scenario may also come back to bite you, as you find out that you just slept with your bosses_________.
 How is that for compromising your professional career, as you learn the hard way, that the divide between social media and the rest of the world is not that big.
-To add insult to injury you could end up with a profile on Lulu where past conquests start conferring about you because they know each other.
+To add insult to injury you could end up with a profile on Lulu where past conquests start conferring about you because they all know each other.